tybottorff/bottorffdocs/notes/literature_notes.md

  - HLA class I and II genes code for cell surface glycoproteins important for antigen presentation and self-recognition by immune cells
  - HLA class I heterodimers consist of α-heavy chain (encoded by *HLA-A/B/C*) and small β-microglobulin
  - HLA class II heterodimers (α and β chains) specified by genes in HLA-D region (*DPA/B1*, *DQA/B1*, *DRB1/A*)
+# HLA-A*03 and response to immune checkpoint blockade in cancer: an epidemiological study
+ - HLA-A*03 associated with reduced survival after ICB, perhaps this allele impairs priming and effector T cell function
 # HLA-dependent variation in SARS-CoV-2 CD8<sup>+</sup> T cell crossreactivity with human coronaviruses
 ## Abstract
  - human coronaviruses (HCoVs) cause common cold